INI CET College Predictor 2025

 This Story also Contains

-If you’ve started feeling that you’re studying more but trusting yourself less, this phase is already affecting your rank.
+If you’ve started feeling that you’re studying more but trusting yourself less, this isn’t burnout—it’s a strategic problem.
+This phase is where most rank losses happen, not because of a lack of effort, but because of wrong decisions under time pressure.
 This is not motivation.
-This is a NEET 2026 reality check most aspirants realise only after the exam.
+This is a NEET 2026 reality check that many aspirants realise only after the exam.

-Every NEET cycle follows the same pattern.
-Aspirants don’t fail because they didn’t study enough — they fail because they studied the wrong things at the wrong time.
+Every NEET exam cycle repeats the same pattern.
+Students don’t fall short because they didn’t work hard—they fall short because they focused on the wrong things at the most critical time.

 Let’s be very clear.